W Juliet is rated “T” for teens. After reading this volume, I would agree with this rating.

 Release Date: November 9, 2004

-Ito Miura is a tall and masculine-looking female high school student who is the female president of the drama club.
+Ito Miura is a tall and masculine-looking female high school student who is the president of the drama club.
 One day, a new female student named Makoto Amano transfers to the school and joins the drama club.
 Ito and Makoto become friends, but Ito quickly learns a secret about Makoto.

 It turns out Makoto is really a boy named Makoto Narita, the only son of a family that owns a dojo.
 Makoto is supposed to inherit the dojo, but he wants to be an actor.
 His father said he could pursue acting, but on one condition: that Makoto has to go through two years of school as a girl.
 If his secret is discovered, Makoto will have to return home and inherit the dojo.